 Top Uses: Multisport

-If you’re looking for a modest and inexpensive fleece jacket that will keep you warm on cold nights, you might want to consider the REI Co-op Fleece.
+Looking for a modest and inexpensive fleece jacket that’ll keep you warm on cold nights?
+Consider the REI Co-op Fleece.

 This jacket is about four times cheaper than the most high-end options available.
 You should realize, however, that you’ll always get what you pay for.

 As such, you shouldn’t expect much from the REI Co-op Fleece regarding design and technology.
 Even so, it’s got a few features to ensure it can serve you for a long time.
-Namely, the jacket sports a polyester fleece fabric with front-to-back softness and anti-pill finish that delivers long-lasting comfort.
+The jacket sports a polyester fleece fabric.
+It features front-to-back softness and anti-pill finish that delivers long-lasting comfort.
 The fleece also comes with zippered hand pockets where you can keep some of your personal effects.

-But unlike higher-end models, the polyester fleece on this coat has little venting and performs poorly in terms of breathability.
-For active travellers, the REI Co-op Fleece isn’t necessarily your best option.
+But unlike higher-end models, the polyester fleece on this coat has little venting.
+It performs poorly in terms of breathability.
+For active travellers, the REI Co-op Fleece isn’t the best option.

-Nevertheless, if you’re looking for something to drop in under budget, this fleece makes an excellent choice for things like keeping yourself warm at the peak when you go mountain climbing.
-On the other hand, keep in mind that the REI Co-op fleece is quite bulky, and may take up a substantial amount of space in your bag.
+Nevertheless, if you’re looking for something to drop in under budget, this fleece makes an excellent choice.
+It’s great for things like keeping yourself warm at the peak when you go mountain climbing.
+On the other hand, keep in mind that the REI Co-op fleece is quite bulky.
+It may take up a substantial amount of space in your bag.

 Overall, REI Co-op is a viable choice of fleece jacket for enduring the rigours of camping and working outdoors during cold weathers.
 You won’t have to worry about damaging it, as much as you would with the more expensive fleeces.